Mikescher/BefunUtils/README.md

 Or you can setup the Solution by yourself:

 - Clone the **BefunUtils** repository
-- Clone all the subproject repositories into subfolder *(or execute CLONE_ALL.bat)*
+- Clone all the subproject repositories into subfolder *(or simply execute CLONE_ALL.bat)*
 - *(eg clone BefunExec into the folder /BefunExec)*
-- Open the solution file in Visual Studio
+- Open the solution file in Visual Studio *(or build all projects with the BUILD_ALL.bat script)*

 Screenshots
 ==========